Esri/arcgis-runtime-samples-android/java/spatial-operations/README.md

 # Spatial Operations
-Demonstrates how to perform geometry-on-geometry spatial operations by using `GeometryEngine`.
+Perform geometry-on-geometry spatial operations by using `GeometryEngine`.
 Two input `Polygons` are added as `Graphics` to a `GraphicsOverlay` and displayed in a `MapView`.

 ![Spatial Operations App](spatial-operations.png)